 Entertainment: Non-existent since I got pregnant and stopped having a social life

-Anything else: $200 ($60 goes to a part-time helper that I split half with my husband and $140 for my cat’s food and grooming sessions)
+Anything else: $60 goes to a part-time helper that I split half with my husband and $140 for my cat’s food and grooming sessions which totals up to $200

-Savings: $200 (It used to be much more, but my monthly expenses have increased since I got pregnant.)
+Savings: $200 though it used to be much more but my monthly expenses have increased since I got pregnant

 Total expenditure for the month: $4,586.03